charlesrocket/halve-z/content/posts/information/index.md

 ## Configuration

-Set `theme` to `halve-z` and adjust options according to the example below:
+Set `theme` to `halve-z` in your project's `config.toml` and adjust options according to the example below:

 ```toml
 {{ data(src="../config.toml" type="plain") }}